$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Preliminaries

 \subsection{Singular value decomposition (SVD)}

-Let $\mat{B} \in \mathbb{R}^{p\times k}$ represent a linear transformation, then its reduced SVD \citep{trefethen1997numerical} is
+Let $\mB \in \mathbb{R}^{p\times k}$ represent a linear transformation, then its reduced SVD \citep{trefethen1997numerical} is

-where $\mat{U} \in \mathbb{R}^{p\times k}$ a semi-orthogonal matrix with each column a left eigenvector, $\mat{V} \in \mathbb{R}^{k\times k}$ an orthogonal matrix with each column a right eigenvector, and $\mat{S} \in \mathbb{R}^{k\times k}$ a diagonal matrix of ordered eigenvalues.
+where $\mU \in \mathbb{R}^{p\times k}$ a semi-orthogonal matrix with each column a left eigenvector, $\mV \in O(k)$ an orthogonal matrix with each column a right eigenvector, and $\mS \in \mathbb{R}^{k\times k}$ a diagonal matrix of ordered eigenvalues.

 \paragraph*{Sign indeterminacy} If all the eigenvectors have distinct eigenvalues, then this decomposition is, up to sign indeterminacies, unique.
-This is because we can write
+This is because the diagonal sign matrix can commute with $\mS$, so we can write

 \paragraph*{Subspace rotational indeterminacy} If multiple eigenvectors share the same eigenvalue, then, in addition to the sign indeterminacy, there is a subspace rotational indeterminacy.
-This means that any decomposition with an arbitrary rotation of those eigenvectors would remain valid.\footnote{In theory, this is the case and the rotation is random, but in practice, the eigenvalues are not exactly equal so an SVD solver could still numerically reproduce the same fixed rotational indeterminacy \citep{hyvarinen2009natural}.} Let $\mat{R}_s \in \mathbb{R}^{k\times k}$ be an arbitrary block orthogonal matrix where each block affects the subset of eigenvectors that share the same eigenvalue, then it can commute with $\mat{S}$, i.e. $\mat{S}\mat{R}_s=\mat{R}_s\mat{S}$ (see Appendix \ref{ap:rs=sr}), so we can write
+The eigenvectors in each eigen subspace are randomly rotated or reflected.
+This means that any decomposition with an arbitrary rotation or reflection of those eigenvectors would remain valid. \footnote{In theory, this is the case and the rotation is random, but in practice, the eigenvalues are not exactly equal so an SVD solver could still numerically reproduce the same fixed rotational indeterminacy \citep{hyvarinen2009natural}.} To see why, let $\mQ_s = \mI_{\pm}\mR_{s}$ be a block orthogonal matrix where each block affects the subset of eigenvectors that share the same eigenvalue, then, given that it can commute with $\mS$, i.e. $\mS\mQ_s=\mQ_s\mS$ (see Appendix \ref{ap:rs=sr}), we can write